Click here to book your visit with Dr Andreadis

 IVF is also an option should the above medications not be effective or appropriate.

 As with many ovulatory disorders, oral contraceptives may be prescribed for the management of irregular menstrual cycles.
-Oral contraceptives effectively reduce the level of male hormone and are also successful in reducing excessive body hair growth while minimising the risks of uterine cancer.
+Oral contraceptives effectively reduce the level of androgens and are also successful in reducing excessive body hair growth while minimising the risks of uterine cancer.

 Lifestyle modifications and anti-diabetic medications may be prescribed for the management or prevention of obesity and diabetes.

 What are the risks associated with having PCOS?